Credit Reports, Scores & Alerts

 We’ll create a credit file when we first receive information about you, such as an enquiry made to a credit provider, a business directorship, or default judgement information.

 Remember, banks and financial institutions are not the only providers of credit.
 Any company that provides payment terms of at least seven days may also be a credit provider, including mobile phone, electricity and gas companies.
 These companies may access your credit file with your knowledge, as part of assessing your request for a particular service.
-We have a range of packages to get you a copy of your credit file quickly, regardless of the reason for your request, as well as to keep tabs on it in the future.
+You can get a copy of your credit report for free.
+We also have a range of annual subscription packages to get you a copy of your Equifax credit report, your Equifax Score and other features such as credit and identity monitoring.

 How often is a Credit File updated?